New Music To Know: F*ck Buddies, 3-Part Harmonies & The Good Kind Of Pain

 Fana Hues, "Desert Flower"

-With only a simple acoustic chord progression to accompany her on "Desert Flower," Fana Hues' angelic vocals take center stage for the jarringly intimate self-introspection.
+With only a simple acoustic chord progression to accompany her on "Desert Flower," Fana Hues' angelic vocals take centre stage for the jarringly intimate self-introspection.

 King Princess, "PAIN"